Faculty Teaching in the Archives (FTIA) Grants

 To Apply

-Applicants are required to consult with the Special Collections librarian before applying in order to identify materials relevant to their course topics.
+FTIA Microgrant applicants must consult with the Special Collections librarian before submitting an application to confirm that relevant materials are available to support their course topics.

-All applications and Department Chair endorsements are due by midnight on April 16th, 2025.
-UTSA Special Collections will notify applicants of its decision on or around April 30th, 2025.
+All applications and Department Chair endorsements are due by 11:59 p.m. on May 15th, 2026.
+UT San Antonio Special Collections will notify applicants of its decision by end of June 2026.